Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/card.md

     description: >-
       Use the `padding` property to adjust the spacing within a card.
 You can also specify spacing values at different breakpoints.
   - fileName: card-with-rounded-corners.tsx
+    title: Rounded corners
+    description: >-
       Use the `padding` property to adjust the spacing of content within a card.
 The `padding` prop supports responsive spacing with the [Breakpoints tokens](https://polaris.shopify.com/tokens/breakpoints).
-  - fileName: card-with-rounded-corners.tsx
-    title: Rounded corners
-    description: >-
-      Cards can have a border radius applied responsively with the `roundedAbove` prop.
 ---

 ## Best practices